 RBC autohemolysis test, which measures the amount of spontaneous hemolysis occurring after 48 hours of sterile incubation

-Direct antiglobulin (direct Coombs) test Direct Antiglobulin (Direct Coombs) Test At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
-Hemolysis is defined as premature destruction and hence a shortened RBC life span ( read more , to rule out spherocytosis due to autoimmune hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or 37° C (cold agglutinin disease).
+Direct antiglobulin (direct Coombs) test Direct Antiglobulin (Direct Coombs) Test , to rule out spherocytosis due to autoimmune hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or 37° C (cold agglutinin disease).
 Hemolysis... read more

-RBC fragility is characteristically increased, but in mild cases of either hereditary spherocytosis or hereditary elliptocytosis, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 hours.
-RBC autohemolysis is increased and can be corrected by the addition of glucose.
+RBC fragility is characteristically increased, but in mild cases of either hereditary spherocytosis or hereditary elliptocytosis, it may be normal unless sterile defibrinated blood is first incubated at 37° C for 24 hours to deplete red cell ATP (adenosine triphosphate) stores.
+RBC autohemolysis is increased and can be corrected by the addition of saline.
 The direct antiglobulin test results are negative.

-Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
+Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis.
 It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
 If the gallbladder has stones or other evidence of cholestasis, it should be removed.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.